knative/ux/.github/ISSUE_TEMPLATE/friction-point-template.md

 ---
-name: 📄 Friction Point
+name: 📄 Usability Issue Template
-about: A one-off problem with your experience using Knative
+about: A one-off problem with your experience using Knative (if you're not sure where to submit an issue, use this template)
 title: ''
 labels: kind/friction-point
 assignees: ''